Tontan-Hak/Front-End-Engineer/README.md

 # Front-End-Engineer
 Path to be software developer
 # Code and Programing
+- programming is giving a set of instructions to a computer to execute.
+- Programming is the mental process of thinking up instructions to give to a machine (like a computer).
+- Coding is the process of transforming those ideas into a written language that a computer can understand.
+Computers interpret instructions in a very literal manner, so we have to be very specific in how we program them.
+Think about instructing someone to walk.
+If you start by telling them, “Put your foot in front of yourself,” do they know what a foot is?
+Or what front means? (and now we understand why it’s taken so long to develop bipedal robots…).
+In coding, that could mean making sure that small things like punctuation and spelling are correct.
+Many tears have been shed over a missing semicolon (;) a symbol that a lot of programming languages use to denote the end of a line.

 # What is Front-End?
 Front-End is the part of the website that user or customer interacts.